yahoo/elide-doc/pages/guide/03-security.md

 ### User Checks
 User checks depend strictly on the user.
 These are inline checks (i.e. they run as operations occur rather than deferring until commit time) and only take a `User` object as input.
-These checks are cached at a user level instead of an object level.
-User checks allow for quickly filtering of large collections because the check only needs to be evaluated once per request.
+Because these checks only depend on who is performaing the operation and not on what has changed, these checks are only evaluated once per request - an optimization that accelerates the filtering of large collections.

 ### Criterion Checks
 In some cases, the check logic can be pushed down to the data store itself.
 For example, a filter can be added to a